Algolia

-Algolia is a proprietary search engine offering, usable through the software as a service (SaaS) model.
+Algolia is an artificial intelligence (AI) software company headquartered in San Francisco, California that specializes in AI search.
+Its main product is an API-first, AI-powered search platform for individual websites.

 Company

 Algolia was founded in 2012 by Nicolas Dessaigne and Julien Lemoine, both originally from Paris, France.
 It was originally a company focused on offline search on mobile phones.
 Later it was selected to be part of Y Combinator's Winter 2014 class.

-Starting with two data centres in Europe and the US, Algolia opened a third centre in Singapore in March 2014, and as of 2019, claimed to be present in over 70 data centers across 16 worldwide regions.
-It serves roughly 11,000+ customers, handling 60 billion user queries per month.
+Starting with two data centres in Europe and the US, Algolia opened a third center in Singapore in March 2014, and as of 2019, claimed to be present in over 70 data centers across 16 worldwide regions.
+It serves roughly 18,000+ customers, handling over 1.75+ Trillion searches a year.
 In May 2015, Algolia received $18.3M in a series A investment from a financial group led by Accel Partners, and in 2017 a $53M series B investment, also led by Accel Partners.
-From June 2016 to September 2019, the usage of Algolia by small websites increased from 632 to 5,168 in the "top 1 million websites" and 197 in the "top 10k websites" evaluated by BuiltWith.
+From June 2016 to September 2019, the usage of Algolia by small websites increased from 632 to 5,168 in the "top 1 million websites" and 197 in the "top 10k websites" evaluated by Built With.

-In January 2021, Algolia acquired Romanian AI and machine learning startup MorphL.
+In January 2021, Algolia acquired Romanian AI and machine learning startup Morphl.

 In July 2021, Algolia raised a $150 million Series D funding round and became a unicorn, with a valuation of $2.25 billion.